 Fortune magazine’s list of World’s Most Admired Companies is the definitive report card on corporate reputation.
-For 2017, 12 companies are ranked in the Life and Health sector and we ranked third overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
-A total of 680 companies from 28 countries were surveyed.
+For 2019, 7 companies are ranked in the Life and Health sector and we ranked second overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment value; and global competitiveness.
+A total of 680 companies from 30 countries were surveyed.

-We rank #65 on the prestigious Fortune 500 list.
+We rank #71 on the prestigious Fortune 500 list.
 Each year, Fortune magazine collects revenue data from the largest companies in the United States and publishes the rankings.
-The published list is considered a who's who of corporate America.
-We are proud to say that we have a stronger position on the Fortune 500 list than other powerful brands including Tyson Foods (82), Mass Mutual Life Insurance (76), Allstate (84), TIAA-CREF (80), American Express (86), Nike (88), Northwestern Mutual (97), Facebook (98), Kellogg (216), and MasterCard (267).
-With 2016 revenue of more than $40 billion, according to Fortune’s proprietary formula, we once again retained our title as the largest mutual life insurance company in the United States.
+The published list is considered a “who's who” of corporate America.
+We are proud to say that we have a stronger position on the Fortune 500 list than other powerful brands including: TIAA (79), Nike (90), Northwestern Mutual (111), McDonalds (149), Visa (153), Colgate-Palmolive (202), and Guardian Life (244.)
+With 2018 revenue of $43.4 billion, according to Fortune’s proprietary formula, we once again retained our title as the largest mutual life insurance company in the United States.

 Our name was added to Training magazine’s “Training Top 125” ranking for 2018, a ranking of a company's excellence in employer-sponsored training and development programs.
 We were recognized as a company that shows great commitment to employee development.
 Now in its 18th year, the Training Top 125 ranking is based on statistics including total training budget; number of training hours per employee program; goals, evaluation, measurement, and workplace surveys; hours of training per employee annually; and detailed formal programs.